Dr. James A. Peters, MD, DrPH, RD, RRT, FACPM

 Medical Director of the Smoke-Free Life Program

-Dr. Hodgkin is a renowned pulmonary rehabilitation expert and serves as medical director to the Smoke-Free Life Program at the Center for Health.
+Dr. Hodgkin is a renowned pulmonary rehabilitation expert and serves as medical director to the Smoke-Free Life Program at the St. Helena Lifestyle Medicine Institute.
 Dr. Hodgkin has been published in over 200 journals and books on the subject of respiratory care, pulmonary rehabilitation and pulmonary medicine, and is the lead editor of the foremost clinical textbook on pulmonary rehabilitation, Pulmonary Rehabilitation: Guidelines to Success.
 The book is used by medical schools, physicians, nurses and allied health professionals.
 Dr. Hodgkin is a co-editor of the third edition of Fundamentals of Heart and Lung Sounds, published in 2004.
 In 2007 he was awarded the Outstanding Clinician of the Year Award from the California Thoracic Society.